-- That the County Special Use Permit shall be valid until December 15, 2019, subject to extension by the Commission upon a timely request for extension filed at least one-hundred twenty (120) days prior to its expiration.
-The Commission may require a public hearing on the time extension. - That the County Special Use Permit shall not be transferred without the prior written approval of the Commission. - That the Applicant, its successors, and permitted assigns shall exercise reasonable due care as to third parties with respect to all areas affected by subject County Special Use Permit and shall procure at its own cost and expense, and shall maintain during the entire period of this County Special Use Permit, a policy or policies of comprehensive liability insurance in the minimum amount of ONE MILLION AND NO/100 DOLLARS (\$1,000,000.00) naming the County of Maul as an additional named insured, insuring and defending the Applicant and County of Maul against any and all claims or demands for property damage, personal injury, and/or death arising out of this permit, including but not limited to: (1) claims from any accident in connection with the permitted use, or occasioned by any act or nuisance made or suffered in connection with the permitted use in the exercise by the Applicant of said rights; and (2) all actions, suits, damages, and claims by whomsoever brought or made by reason of the non-observance or non-performance of any of the terms and conditions of this permit.
-Proof of a polloy naming County of Maul as an additional named insured shall be submitted to the Department within ninety (90) calendar days from the date of transmittal of the Decision and Order.

-- 4. That full compliance with all applicable governmental requirements shall be rendered. - That the Applicant shall submit bi-annually to the Department, five (5) copies of a detailed report addressing its compliance with the conditions established by the County Special Use Permit. - That the Applicant shall continue to develop the property in substantial compliance with the representations made to the Commission in obtaining the County Special Use Permit.
+- That the County Special Use Permit shall be valid until December 15, 2035, subject to extension by the Commission upon a timely request for extension filed at least 120 days prior to its expiration date.
+The Commission may require a public hearing on the time extension. - 2.
+That the County Special Use Permit shall not be transferred without the prior written approval of the Commission. - 3.
+That the Applicant, its successors, and permitted assigns shall exercise reasonable due care as to third parties with respect to all areas affected by subject County Special Use Permit and shall procure at its own cost and expense, and shall maintain during the entire period of this County Special Use Permit, a policy or policies of comprehensive liability insurance in the minimum amount of \$1,000,000.00 naming the County of Maui as an additional named insured, insuring and defending the Applicant and County of Maui against any and all claims or demands for property damage, personal injury, and/or death arising out of this permit, including but not limited to: (1) claims from any accident in connection with the permitted use, or occasioned by any act or nuisance made or suffered in connection with the permitted use in the exercise by the Applicant of said rights; and (2) all actions, suits, damages, and claims by whomsoever brought or made by reason of the non-observance or non-performance of any of the terms and conditions of this permit.
+Proof of a policy naming County of Maui as an additional named insured shall be submitted to the Department within 90 calendar days from the date of transmittal of the Decision and Order. - 4.
+That full compliance with all applicable governmental requirements shall be rendered. - 5.
+That the Applicant shall submit bi-annually to the Department, one digital copy of a detailed report addressing its compliance with the conditions established by the County Special Use Permit. - That the Applicant shall continue to develop the property in substantial compliance with the representations made to the Commission in obtaining the County Special Use Permit.
 Failure to so develop the property may result in the revocation of the permit.